MFL Curriculum Overview

 In Year 7, pupils study either French or Spanish.
 Pupils develop their skills in the 4 key areas of listening, reading, writing, speaking and will learn the key phonics in this language.
 In term 3 we will also study a cultural project in the language pupils have been following.
 This is to ensure that all pupils receive the broadest possible introduction to Modern Foreign Languages, and experience a rich and varied curriculum.

 In Year 8, pupils will continue to study their “base language” of either French or Spanish, and to build on their skills in listening, reading, writing and speaking.
 Pupils will study from the Viva 2 and Studio 2 Pearson courses, respectively.
+They will also study a taster course for one lesson per fortnight in a second Modern Foreign Language - either French or Spanish.
+They will then select their language option for Year 9 from either French or Spanish.

 In Years 10 and 11, pupils may opt to continue the language they studied in Year 9 to GCSE level.
 We study the AQA GCSE specification, and our Scheme of Work is linked to Pearson Studio GCSE and Viva GCSE.
-This course is based on a study of three broad themes: Identity and Culture, Local, national international and global areas of interest, Current and future study and employment.
+This course is based on a study of three broad themes: Identity and Culture, Local, National, International and Global Areas of Interest, Current and Future Study and Employment.